phlex-ruby/phlex.fun/handbook/tags.md

 # Tags

-All non-depreacted HTML tags are defined as instance methods on `Phlex::HTML`.
+All non-deprecated HTML tags are defined as instance methods on `Phlex::HTML`.
 They take keyword arguments which get turned into HTML attributes, and blocks which become content for the tag.

 ## Attributes
 Attributes are normally symbol keys, which get dasherized.
 If you need a special attribute that has underscores in it, you can use a string key instead.